teebarjunk/godot-text_effects/README.md

-## About

-Some *RichTextLabel* effects for use in the Godot game engine.

 Released as is.
 You may need to figure things out yourself, but I included demos.

 **addons/teeb.text_effects**: Simple bbcode elements to use in *RichTextLabel*s.